nlbeaird/nlbeaird.github.io/_pages/home.md

 ---

+I've just started on the teaching faculty in the Department of Marine and Coastal Sciences at Rutgers University.
+I will working on the new Masters program in Integrated Ocean Observing.
+More info to come soon!

+---

 During postdocs at Woods Hole Oceanographic Institution (with Fiamma Straneo) and Oregon State University (with Emily Shroyer), I've researched the interactions between the North Atlantic ocean and the Greenland ice sheet, and explored the role of turbulence in Alaska's Chukchi Sea.

 ---